We Compare Green Tea And Black Tea In A Tease Tea Showdown

 It also contains slightly more caffeine than green tea as a rule, but every tea varies.
 It's it’s important to check the caffeine level of individual teas, should this be something you’re concerned with.

-Black teas also tend to have a more sweet and bold taste, which is why you often see sweeter tea blends in the black tea family, like our Fall Favorite, Chai Love You tea blend.
+Black teas also tend to have a more sweet and bold taste, which is why you often see sweeter tea blends in the black tea family, like our Fall Favorite, Aim Chai tea blend.

 What About Health Benefits?